Gerardo Gutierrez, Ph.D., assistant professor of anthropology

 Discover the latest research on the empires of Chaco, Cahokia, and Mesoamerica.
 There are some physical requirements associated with this trip.
 Please read below to learn more:

 Some walking and hiking on uneven terrain can be expected.
 The most strenuous activity will be hiking up a series of staircases at Monk’s Mound, the largest earthwork in North America (100-foot elevation gain).
 You must be comfortable with standing for long periods of time while visiting cultural resources and engaging in conversations.
 You must also be comfortable with sitting for an extended period of time while driving to other locations.
 The longest drive is approximately two hours.
-The elevation during the trip may increase to above 7000 ft.
-We recommend arriving a day or two in advance to acclimate, especially if coming from sea level.
+The elevation during the trip may increase to above 1000 ft.
 If you are concerned about your ability to do any of these activities, please consult your physician.

 Tuition is per person and based on shared accommodations.
 Tuition includes scholar honorarium, accommodations, meals listed, entry fees and permits, most gratuities, and transportation from arrival in St. Louis, Missouri, on September 16, 2018, until departure from St. Louis on September 21, 2018.
 Transportation to and from St. Louis is your responsibility.